 Gunsight Mountain is part of the backdrop for the Anthony Lakes ski area, which is known for having the highest base elevation in Oregon, and excellent powder skiing with minimal crowds.

 The Elkhorn Mountains lie in northeastern Oregon, and are a sub-range of the Blue Mountains.
 The Blue Mountains were once a volcanic island arc, and were accreted to the North American continent as it advanced westward.
 The northern Elkhorns are a part of the Bald Mountain Batholith, which was generated as the rocks and sediments from the Blue Mountain volcanic arc were subducted, and melted from 158 to 131 million years ago.
 This magma rose, but did not reach the surface, and slowly cooled forming the granitic rocks (mostly granodiorite) that can be seen today, and comprise Gunsight Mountain.
 Dark blotches called xenoliths can be found where pieces of the host rock were assimilated into the intruding magma.
-Over the past eight million years, faulting along the Olympic-Wallowa Lineament has lifted this material to its present height, and erosion has worn away the original surrounding rock.
+Since about eight million years, faulting has lifted this material to its present height, and erosion has worn away the original surrounding rock.
 The many tarns, cirques, and U-shaped valleys found in this area were carved by Ice Age glaciers.
 The notch between Gunsight’s two summits is a joint, which commonly form as igneous rocks cool and fracture, on both small and large scales.

 This area is home to Deer, Elk, Bear, and Mountain goats, and is a popular big game hunting area.
 It is therefore advisable to wear bright colors during hunting season.